kuriwaki/ticketsplit-JOP/data/README.md

   Contest IDs for six offices.

 `maricopa`, `maryland`, and `palmbeach` are cast vote records from the three other states I examine in the paper.
+Only `maryland` is a parquet;
+the two others are csvs.
 These are organized in wide format, so each row represents a voter instead of a choice on the long ballot.
 These are analyzed in scripts starting with `10_`.

 # CSV files